 Alfred Tesseron told me while tasting his 2022 at Pontet Canet – ”It was difficult to do nothing in 2022 vintage!”.
 Why?
 Because this vintage required minimum intervention in the vinification cellar, meaning gentle extraction/maceration at max.
 25-26 degrees C and very few pump-overs/punching down the cap.
 This was how to handle these very concentrated small grapes Mother Nature presented for winemakers.

-Because of high temperatures, and lack of water, you will see low yields in several places in Bordeaux, but only in some places.
+Because of high temperatures, and lack of water, you will see low yields in several places in Bordeaux, but only in some areas.
 It was an early harvest for many years, taking place at the beginning of September.

-Although 2022 vintage can be similar to 2003 weather-like, you can't compare them.
+Although the 2022 vintage can be similar to 2003 weather-like, you can't compare them.
 Technology, vineyard management, and vinification were much better in 2022.
-Vines adapted exceptionally well to extremely challenging weather conditions, producing grapes of outstanding quality.
+Vines adapted exceptionally well to highly challenging weather conditions, producing grapes of outstanding quality.
 You will find a few over-extracted and overripe wines here and there in Bordeaux, but there were a few around them.

-Red wines are very strong on both banks, and there are some potential legends among these with the prospect of achieving three-digit scores.
-They're followed by a large group of im impeccably made wines with ratings in the high nineties.
+Red wines are powerful on both banks, and there are some potential legends among these with the prospect of achieving three-digit scores.
+They're followed by a large group of impeccably made wines with ratings in the high nineties.
 You can't say 2022 is a consistent vintage everywhere in Bordeaux, but several properties have made their best wine ever.
 It's difficult to say which commune/district/area is the best-performing one, and you would immediately think wines produced from limestone/clay soils are the best.
 Yes, it's true, but many properties on gravelly/stony soils did as astonishingly well.